nexmo-se/vonage-messages-api/README.md

 npm run dev

-To send a message:
+To send a Text:

-In browser, visit http://localhost:5001/sendMessage and a WhatsApp Text message will be sent
+In browser, visit http://localhost:5001/sendMessage and a Text message will be sent

-To send a template
+To send a TemplateMessage

-In browser, visit http://localhost:5001/sendTemplate and a WhatsApp Template message will be sent
+In browser, visit http://localhost:5001/sendTemplate and a TemplateMessage Template will be sent

+To send a CustomMessage

+In browser, visit http://localhost:5001/sendCustom a CustomMessage Template will be sent.